gwijthoff/CDH507/content/resources.md

 ### Online Tutorials

+Be sure to check out Foundations and Applications of Humanities Analytics, cotaught at the Santa Fe Institute by David Kinney, one of the instructors at our Institute.
+This Foundations course "aims to empower scholars in the humanities by eliminating the black box of computational text analysis."
+All lectures are available as [a YouTube playlist](https://www.youtube.com/playlist?list=PLF0b3ThojznR0tE7LrfwWQfLRQhGn79-9).

 [CUNY’s Digital Humanities Resource Initiative (DHRI)](https://www.curriculum.dhinstitutes.org/) includes guided tutorials on the following topics:
 * [Data Literacies](https://www.curriculum.dhinstitutes.org/workshops/data-literacies/)
 * [Introduction to Git and GitHub](https://www.curriculum.dhinstitutes.org/workshops/git/)
 * [Introduction to HTML and CSS](https://www.curriculum.dhinstitutes.org/workshops/html-css/)